 - FAQs from the Social Security Institution’s (SGK) website pertaining to foreigners (PDF 62KB)

 Where can I find more information about residence permits?

-How long do my U.S. passport need to be valid for to enter Turkey?
+How long does my U.S. passport need to be valid for to enter Turkey?

 Passport Validity: Recommended six months beyond date of entry into Turkey

-Foreigners traveling to Turkey should carry a passport or travel document with an expiration date at least 60 days beyond the duration of stay of expiration date of their visa, visa exemption, or residence permit.
-Turkish tourist visas are generally valid for six months; therefore U.S. citizens should have a passport that is valid for six months beyond entry date.
+U.S. citizens should have a passport that is valid for six months beyond the planned entry date to Turkey.
 Passports should have enough blank space to allow for Turkish entry and exit stamps.
-If there is not enough space for entry and exit stamps in your passport, you will be denied entry into Turkey.
+If there is not enough space for entry and exit stamps in your passport, you may be denied entry into Turkey.